UdayPasupuleti/QS-FixedSideNav-Mashup/README.md

 * Details - 1 scatter plot, 1 map, 2 pie charts and 2 line chart.

-Above is to give an idea, you can use the objects according to your requirements and App design.
+Above is just to give an idea, you can use the objects according to your requirements and App design.

 ## Add your qv objects as shown below